fbv81bp/Smart_mine/Flaws.md

 3) Tampering sensors make the master key deleted.
 4) Some heartbeat like, secured radio message is broadcast to the mines, of a mine looses that, it deletes its master key(?).
 Can be replayed though.
 Similar to having a GPS receiver to ban removal.
 5) Compare only parts of hashes in a randomly addressed order by PUFs, and make a majority decision on securely large number of bits if the preimage hashes to the//a master key, while keeping other master key bits completely untouched.
+6) Forget about quantum security and utilize RSA decryption in the mines to restore the integrity of a corrupted state... (and//or a hopefully quantum safe one, like Kyber)